devlato/async-wait-until/README.md

  PASS  test/waitUntil.js
   waitUntil
-    ✓ Should apply callback and resolve result (216ms) ✓ Should apply async callback and resolve result (208ms) ✓ Should apply callback and resolve non-boolean result (207ms) ✓ Should reject with timeout error if timed out (103ms) ✓ Should not do double reject on timeout (206ms)
+    ✓ Should apply callback and resolve result (213ms) ✓ Should apply async callback and resolve result (213ms) ✓ Should apply callback and resolve non-boolean result (217ms) ✓ Should reject with timeout error if timed out (105ms) ✓ Should not do double reject on timeout (201ms)
-    ✓ Should not do double reject on timeout if error in predicate (201ms) ✓ Should reject result if error in predicate (51ms) ✓ Should reject result if error in async predicate (103ms)
+    ✓ Should not do double reject on timeout if error in predicate (206ms) ✓ Should reject result if error in predicate (55ms) ✓ Should reject result if error in async predicate (101ms) ✓ Should not async resolve on timeout (177ms)

 --------------|----------|----------|----------|----------|-------------------|
 File          |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |